MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 TeamsOnly mode.

+4. Create online routing configuration for the tenant.
+This configuration is essentially a mirror of the on-premises configuration.
+The online configuration consists of:

+   - OnlineVoiceRoutingPolicy (based on on-premises VoiceRoutingPolicy)
+   - OnlinePSTNUsage objects (based on on-premises PSTNUsage)
+   - OnlineVoiceRoute objects (based on-premises VoiceRoute).

-4. Prepare select users for voice upgrade as follows:
+5. Prepare select users for voice migration:
    - If necessary, assign the Teams license.
-Assuming the user is already functional with Skype for Business Online with on-premises voice, the user already has Skype for Business Plan 2 as well as Microsoft Phone System.
+Assuming the user is already functional in Skype for Business Online on-premises voice, the user already has Skype for Business Plan 2 as well as Microsoft Phone System.
 Leave both those plans enabled, including the Skype for Business Online Plan 2 license.
-   - Create an OnlineVoiceRoutingPolicy if you haven’t done so already.
    - Assign the desired OnlineVoiceRoutingPolicy.

-5. Upgrade the user: These steps should be coordinated.
+6. Upgrade the user: These steps should be coordinated.

    - In Office 365, upgrade the user to TeamsOnly mode (Grant-CsTeamsUpgradePolicy).
    - On the SBC, configure voice routing to enable incoming calls by sending calls to Direct Routing instead of to the on-premises Mediation Server.